James Baillie (merchant)

-James Baillie (1737 – 7 September 1793) was a Scottish slave owner, merchant, and Member of Parliament for Horsham between 1792 and 1793.
+James Baillie (1737 – 7 September 1793) was a British merchant, planter and politician who represented Horsham in the House of Commons of Great Britain from 1792 to 1793.

 Life

 Baillie was the second son of Hugh Baillie, of Dochfour, south of Inverness, by his wife Emilia, daughter of Alexander Fraser, 11th of Relig, Reelig or Rulick, Kirkhill, Inverness.

 James Baillie's younger brother was Evan Baillie, of Dochfour, of Parliament, the West Indies and Bristol.